 Every time I go home I suffer from a bad case of reverse culture shock.
 My words come out in English, in the middle of a Catalan sentence that is, to much amusement of my friends, and I just need to read menus in English to recognize names of fish and vegetables.

-I grew up here, but I have lived overseas for the last 9 years and, although I am inherently Catalan and the fine expression of a local I can’t help but have acquired certain habits that are a mesh-up of all the places I’ve lived in and traveled to.
+I grew up in Spain, but I have lived overseas for the last 13 years and, although I am inherently Catalan and the fine expression of a true local, I can’t help but have acquired certain habits that are a mesh-up of all the places I’ve lived in and traveled to.
 When I come back, I am reminded of all the stereotypes that make Spain, Spain.
 I smile at all these encounters with the ways of life there and I get annoyed at all those which I forgot about and hence did not plan for.
+Lots of people come to visit the many places in Spain and are mesmerised or shocked about our traditions.
 Here are a few laughs at all the times I find myself wondering “But, why?” and all those other times when I have an “aha” moment.

 1. Being late

 I agree to meet with my friend Marlene at 1,45pm.
 She says she will be done with work by then and that she has to be home by 3pm because they are coming to fix her water heater.
 I woke up after a 30min nap, I am exhausted from the jetlag, and I realize I will be late if I don’t rush so I jump out of bed, put my shoes, scarf and jacket on and pick up my bag to be out the door in 2min.
 And I manage to arrive a couple of minutes early.
 Marlene, of course, is late.
 But in the manner that only Spanish people can be.